fbridault/pres/RMLL/f4s.rst

 :data-scale: 1
 :data-y: r250

-- this class contains all functionalities working on the object (reading, writing, visualization,image analysis, ...)
+- this class contains all functionalities working on the object (read, write, filter, visualize, ...)

 ----